 For instance, consider the investments in green technology that have not become as efficient as fossil fuels despite billions of dollars in funding.

 Investors who are deeply drawn to environmentally-friendly projects enjoy the process of locating, identifying, financing, and growing green startups.
 The government also incentivizes them due to massive tax breaks.

 Some investors opt for alternative assets because they do not like the idea of owning stocks and bonds where they do not get a lot of control.
 They prefer to underwrite their mortgages on real estate properties that they acquire and renovate for selling off later.

 The greater control and ability to determine profit makes sense to certain types of investors.
-The potential gains and losses are easier to understand, especially if we compare it to the daily volatility and market fluctuations of owning the publicly-traded common stock.
+The potential gains and losses are easier to understand, especially if we compare them to the daily volatility and market fluctuations of owning the publicly-traded common stock.

 Some investors purchase jewelry, paintings or antiques, either at an auction, in negotiated transactions, or through bankruptcy court proceedings.
 These are long-term investors who understand how to derive value from holding vintage artifacts and selling them later at a profit.

 Perhaps the most popular type of alternative investment is made in commodities such as gold and silver.
 These investors are often called "Gold Bugs."
 They buy and hold gold bullion in coin and bar form for profitability.

 For many investors, these metals become a kind of obsession as they accumulate more and more of them.
 Investors who do not invest in metals may dismiss this behavior as irrational because it does not make sense to them, but those who have invested in gold or silver have told stories of building a considerable profit from their investments.